unicode-org/message-format-wg/spec/formatting.md

 - Else, the _expression_ has a _reserved_ _annotation_,
   an Unsupported Expression error is emitted and a fallback value is used as its value.

+_Expression attribute resolution_ defines the handling of _expression attributes_
+that have an impact on _message_ formatting.

 ### Literal Resolution

 The resolved value of a _text_ or a _literal_ is